 Read this if you are looking for delightful quick and easy read.

 3. Call Me By Your Name by André Aciman

 I loved the writing style of this book.
-From the start, there is an almost palpable sense longing and heartbreak that kept me wondering how the story would unfold.
-Set in Italy, it is coming of age story for Elio, a brilliant teenager whose father helps foreign students with their manuscripts.
+From the start, there is an almost palpable sense of longing and heartbreak that kept me wondering how the story would unfold.
+Set in Italy, it is coming of age story for Elio, a brilliant teenager whose father helps international students with their manuscripts.
 Elio falls for an American student, Oliver.
 Torn between what his heart is telling him versus what he “should” feel, it is insightful, and a little bit heartbreaking, read all the way to the end.